Hrvy: Television

+In October 2023 he appeared, alongside Neil Parish, on Channel 4 in the second episode of the prison documentary Banged Up.

 Music

-HRVY's music career began on 20 December 2013 with the release of his first single, "Thank You".
+Cantwell's music career began on 20 December 2013 with the release of his first single, "Thank You".

 In May 2014, he was a support artist for Little Mix during the Salute Tour alongside girlband M.O.
 After signing with Virgin EMI in February 2017, he released his debut Holiday EP which featured the singles "Holiday" and "Phobia".
 In November 2017, he released the Talk to Ya EP that included the single "Personal".
-In February 2018, HRVY was named in The Courier and Newcastle Student Radio's The Sounds of 2018 at number six, alongside Rex Orange County, Brockhampton, and SG Lewis.
+In February 2018, Cantwell was named in The Courier and Newcastle Student Radio's The Sounds of 2018 at number six, alongside Rex Orange County, Brockhampton, and SG Lewis.
 In April 2018, he was a support artist for the Vamps during the Night and Day Tour alongside Jacob Sartorius, New Hope Club, Maggie Lindemann, and Conor Maynard.
 On 25 April 2018, he released the single "Hasta Luego", featuring Cuban-American singer Malú Trevejo.
 In September 2018, he released "I Wish You Were Here", promoted with a performance at BBC Radio 1's Teen Awards.
-HRVY was also named on BBC Radio 1's Brit List at that time.
+Cantwell was also named on BBC Radio 1's Brit List at that time.
 That same year, he was listed in CelebMix's Top Success Stories of 2018, along with his management company, Alphadog Management.

 In June 2019, he collaborated with South Korean group NCT Dream under SM Entertainment.
 The song, "Don't Need Your Love", was released on 6 June 2019.
-HRVY was set to release his debut studio album, Can Anybody Hear Me?, on 20 November 2020, though it was cancelled due to not feeling it was the right time.
+Cantwell was set to release his debut studio album, Can Anybody Hear Me?, on 20 November 2020, though it was cancelled.

 In September 2021, he released the single "Runaway with It" that samples Shanice's 1991 hit "I Love Your Smile", which he performed at the 26th National Television Awards.
-On 17 December, it was announced that he would be joining the Wanted on their Most Wanted: The Greatest Hits UK Tour in the new year.
+In March 2022, he joined the Wanted on their Most Wanted: The Greatest Hits Tour of the UK.

 On 28 January 2022, his third extended play, Views from the 23rd Floor, was released to coincide with his 23rd birthday.
 The two tracks, "Talking to the Stars" and "Golden Hour", preceded the EP.
-Followed by this was the collaboration song "Save Me" with American DJ and record producer Steve Aoki; its official music video released the same day on 29 April.
-He released the single "I Wish I Could Hate You" on 5 August, named as the first song he released that he wrote by himself.
+Following this was his collaboration "Save Me" with American DJ and record producer Steve Aoki; its official music video released the same day, 29 April.
+The song appeared on Aoki's seventh studio album Hiroquest: Genesis, which was released on 16 September that year.
+He released the single "I Wish I Could Hate You" on 5 August, the first song he released that he wrote by himself.

+In December 2023, Hrvy announced on his Instagram feed that he had left his record label and was now an independent artist, making "Stolen Heart" his last song at label BMG Rights Management, HRVY then announced the release of his first song as an independent artist, "25", which was released on 9 February 2024.